 - Fico (Richard O'Brien) gets in a good one.

-- Batman Can Breathe in Space: All Mongo's moons seem to be within its atmosphere.
+- Batman Can Breathe in Space: All worlds of Mongo seem to be within a natural or artificial atmospheric shell.

 - Better to Die than Be Killed: